ChrisLitfin/install_ca/README.md

 <b>The following Operating System/Architecture combinations are known not to work (reason in brackets):</b>
 <ul>
-  <li>Raspbioan 8 jessie: armhf (lack of a good source for php7-* packages, among others)
+  <li>Raspbioan 8 jessie: armhf (lack of a good source for php7-* packages, among others - See Raspbian Notes, below)
 </ul>